ahappyphrog/harmonic-take-home/README.md

 # Submission #

-Submission information can be found inthe sumbission artifacts folder.
+Submission information can be found in the submission artifacts folder.